The cost to hire an au pair ranges from $25,000 to $30,000 per year, which is up to around $2,500 per month or $577 per week.

 - Other notes: An extended payment plan is available (fees apply).

-- Learn more about Au Pairs in America.
+- Find out more about Au Pair in America

-- Services Covered: Recruitment, screening, international flight for the au pair to New York City, orientation and training, program support, and more.
+- Services Covered: Recruitment, screening, visa sponsorship, international travel to the orientation site (New York), orientation and training, and program support

-- Services not covered: Visa processing fee ($35), transportation from the orientation site in New York to your home.
+- Services not covered: Match processing fee ($190) and domestic travel (from New York to your home)

-- Learn more about InterExchange Au Pair USA.
+- Find out more about Au Pair USA

 Daily Living Expenses

-The cost of daily living for the au pair is an important expense host families should take into consideration:
+The cost of living for an au pair is an important expense host families should take into consideration.

-Meals: You are required to provide three meals per day for your au pair, whether or not the whole family eats together.
-The USDA estimates this cost at $164.20-$303.90 per month for a woman or $185-$368.60 for a man of au pair age.
+You are required to provide three meals per day for your au pair, whether or not the whole family eats together.
+The average food cost per individual is about $250 per month.

-Transportation: If you’re providing your au pair with a car to drive, you will need to factor in fuel, insurance costs for an extra driver, and wear and tear on the car.
-This will, of course, vary greatly depending on the type of car used and the amount of driving your au pair does.
-If you are not providing a car, you will probably need to provide money for public transportation for your au pair and children.
+If you’re providing your au pair with a car to drive, you will need to factor in fuel, insurance costs for an extra driver, and wear and tear on the vehicle.
+This will, of course, vary greatly depending on the type of car used, and the amount of driving your au pair does.
+If you are not providing a car, you will probably need to set aside funds for public transportation.

-Private room: You are required to provide a private room for your au pair.
-If you would otherwise be renting out that room, or if you have to choose a larger house or apartment to meet that requirement, count it into your costs.
+You are required to provide a private room for your au pair.
+If you would otherwise be renting out that room or if you need to move to a larger house or apartment to meet that requirement, count that into your costs.

-Outings and vacations: Family outings will often include your au pair, and you may wish to take them on any vacations you take, as well.
+Family outings will often include your au pair, and you may wish to take him or her on any vacations you take, as well.
 If you do, you will need to supply the costs of tickets to area attractions or events, flights, meals, and other expenses.

-An au pair provides a host family with full-time, live-in childcare, while a host family provides the au pair with the opportunity to live, work, and study in the U.S. The cost of an au pair includes money paid directly to the au pair, education expenses, program sponsor fees, and related living expenses.
+An au pair provides a host family with full-time, live-in childcare, while a host family provides an au pair with the opportunity to live, work, and study in the U.S. The cost of an au pair includes a weekly stipend, education expenses, program sponsor fees, and related living expenses; program fees are around $9,000 per year, but the total cost may be up to $30,000 per year.
 For many families, an au pair provides a unique and positive cultural experience that is well worth the expense.